openjdk-mobile/openjdk-mobile.github.io/docs/index.md

 - **Java libraries on mobile** – Allow developers to take existing Java libraries and convert them into fully supported components on mobile platforms.
 - **Java applications on mobile** – Enable developers to write full mobile applications in Java, including JavaFX-based apps.

-> ⚠️ Note: This is not yet a tutorial for building mobile apps in Java.
-The goal is to build the infrastructure that makes it possible.
-We hope contributors will help fill the remaining gaps.
+> ⚠️ Note: This is not (yet) a tutorial for building mobile apps in Java.
+The goal is rather to build the infrastructure that makes it possible.
+We try to document all required steps in detail, and we hope that more contributors will join this project.

 From here, you can explore: